nativ3ai/H1DR4-cli/README.md

 ```

 ### Get your Morph API key from [Morph Dashboard](https://morphllm.com/dashboard/api-keys)
+*Note*: For the best coding experience Morph is recomended

 **Set up your Morph API key for Fast Apply editing (choose one method):**